hieule3102/MobileStoreVue/README.md

 - **User Authentication**: Secure user authentication and authorization to protect user accounts and ensure a personalized experience.

 - **Order Management**: Track order history and manage past and current orders.
-- **Multilingual Support**: The application supports multiple languages, including English and Arabic, providing a more inclusive experience for users worldwide.
+- **Multilingual Support**: The application supports multiple languages, including English and Viet Nam, providing a more inclusive experience for users worldwide.
-- **RTL (Right-to-Left) Support**: Support for languages that are written from right to left, such as Arabic, improving the overall readability and usability for users in RTL locales.
+- **RTL (Right-to-Left) Support**: Support for languages that are written from right to left, such as Viet Nam, improving the overall readability and usability for users in RTL locales.

 ## Technologies Used